Delight Evans

-Cordelia D. "Delight" Evans (1902 – ca. 1985) was an American entertainment writer, editor, and film critic who was most widely known for her career as the editor of Screenland Magazine.
+Cordelia D. "Delight" Evans (1902 – c.
+1985) was an American entertainment writer, editor, and film critic who was most widely known for her career as the editor of Screenland Magazine.
 Before accepting her career-making position at Screenland, Evans worked for Photoplay Magazine for six years.
 Screenland and Photoplay were both popular fan magazines that allowed fans to connect with movies outside the theaters.
 Some of the magazines' content consisted of movie reviews, movie promotions, and spreads of popular actors and actresses.
 Evans first started working for Screenland Magazine in October 1924 where she wrote reviews for various iconic films of that time.
 In 1929, Evans was promoted to Editor of the magazine.
 Nine years later in 1938, her success and ambitious attitude lead her to her own radio program, Food Secrets of the Movie Stars.

 Early life

 Delight Evans was born in Fort Wayne, Indiana, on Fulton Street in 1902 to Mr and Mrs. Joe O. Evans.
 Evans had an interest in movies and entertainment from a young age.
 In high school, she took part in school activities such as writing for her school newspaper and playing music.
 At the age of 13, Evans entered the "Beauty and Brains" contest put on by Photoplay magazine in hopes of becoming a film actress.
 However, the contest authorities had no intention of making film stars out of the young women that had entered.
 Because of this disappointment, Evans was not able to break into the movie business at the time.

 At the age of 15, Evans sent a story she wrote to Photoplay Magazines editorial office.
 The magazine bought her story and contacted her, inviting her to visit the editor of Photoplay in Chicago.
 Upon meeting Evans, the editor was taken aback by her young age.
 Nevertheless, he was impressed with her work and he offered her a position at Photoplay as an entertainment writer for movies.
 Evans, despite being enrolled at Fort Wayne High School where she wrote for the school newspaper, accepted the offer and began working on the editorial staff of Photoplay in December 1917.
 Her first published articles were on Douglas Fairbanks and Mary McAllister.
 In 1919 Evans was promoted and relocated to New York City.
 By 1922, she was the associate editor of Photoplay.
 Evans wrote seventy-six stories for Photoplay through 1923 until she joined Screenland Magazine.